-Crop tool (C)
+Crop Tool (c)

 - To cancel a crop, hit the escape key.
 To apply the crop, hit the enter key, double click inside of the crop bounding box, or choose another tool from the tool bar. - To use the Crop tool to add canvas to your image, drag out a crop and release the mouse.
 Then, drag the crop handles outside of the image area and apply the crop.
 The area outside of the image will be added to the canvas.
-Note: to add transparency around the image

-(instead of filling the added space with the background color) convert the Background into a layer by selecting Layer > New > Layer From Background (or by double clicking on the word Background in the Layers palette).

-- To eliminate information outside or beyond the visible image area (possibly decreasing file size), choose Select All > Image > Crop. - To use the dimensions of one image to crop another, select the document with the desired crop (width, height, and resolution) and click the "front image" button in the Options bar.
+Note: to add transparency around the image (instead of filling the added space with the background color) convert the Background into a layer by selecting Layer > New > Layer From Background (or by double clicking on the word Background in the Layers palette). - To eliminate information outside or beyond the visible image area (possibly decreasing file size), choose Select All > Image > Crop. - •To use the dimensions of one image to crop another, select the document with the desired crop (width, height, and resolution) and click the "front image" button in the Options bar.
 This will enter the height, width and resolution for the document in the Options bar.
 Then, switch to the document that needs to be cropped and use the Crop tool.
-The aspect ration will be constrained while dragging the crop and, when applied, the image will be resized to the desired width, height and resolution. - The forward slash key (/) toggles on and off the shields while using the Crop tool. - While using the Crop tool, you can change a layer's opacity by dragging the slider on the Layers palette.
+The aspect ration will be constrained while dragging the crop and, when applied, the image will be resized to the desired width, height and resolution.
+Note: if you only want the aspect ratio from the first image, delete the resolution.
+Photoshop will change the width and height to match the values, but will not add or subtract pixels from within the area cropped. - After starting to draw a crop, holding the spacebar (while still holding the mouse down) allows the repositioning of the origin of the crop.
+Releasing the spacebar (while still holding the mouse down) allows continuation of drawing of the crop. - The forward slash key (/) toggles on and off the shields while using the Crop tool. - While using the Crop tool, you can change a layer's opacity by dragging the slider on the Layers palette. - The crop tool will default to the same values that you set in your Preferences > Units & Rulers.
+However, you can type in any unit of measurement in the width, height or resolution (mm, cm, in, px etc.). - An alternative way to crop would be to make a selection using any selection tool and then choosing Image > Crop.

-Slice and Slice Select tools (K)
+Slice & Slice Select Tools (k)